collective-soundworks/soundworks/README.md

 ## Credits

-`soundworks` has been initiated by [NorbertSchnell](https://github.com/NorbertSchnell), [i-Robi](https://github.com/i-Robi), and [b-ma](https://github.com/b-ma) at the [ISMM](http://ismm.ircam.fr/) team at [Ircam - Centre Pompidou](http://www.ircam.fr/) in the framework of the [*CoSiMa*](http://cosima.ircam.fr/) research project supported by the [French National Research Agency (ANR)](http://www.agence-nationale-recherche.fr/en/).
+`soundworks` has been initiated by [Norbert Schnell](https://github.com/NorbertSchnell), [Sébastien Robaszkiewicz](https://github.com/i-Robi), and [Benjamin Matuszewski](https://github.com/b-ma) at the [ISMM](http://ismm.ircam.fr/) team at [Ircam - Centre Pompidou](http://www.ircam.fr/) in the framework of the [*CoSiMa*](http://cosima.ircam.fr/) research project supported by the [French National Research Agency (ANR)](http://www.agence-nationale-recherche.fr/en/).

 Futher developments has been supported in the framework of:
-- The [RAPID-MIX project](http://rapidmix.goldsmithsdigital.com/), funded by the European Union’s Horizon 2020 research and innovation programme.
+- The [RAPID-MIX project](http://rapidmix.goldsmithsdigital.com/), funded by the European Union’s Horizon 2020 research and innovation program
 - The Ircam project _BeCoMe_
 - The _Constella(c)tions_ residency of the STARTS program of the European Commission.

-Development is pursued in the [Interaction Music Mouvement Team](https://www.stms-lab.fr/team/interaction-son-musique-mouvement/) from the Ircam's STMS-LAB.
+Development is pursued, led by Benjamin Matuszewski, in the [Interaction Music Movement Team](https://www.stms-lab.fr/team/interaction-son-musique-mouvement/) from the Ircam's STMS-LAB.

 ## License